Run your backend from

 Install on Your Server

-Paste the command on your Linux, macOS, or Windows server.
-It installs isolated, runs without root access, and connects to your dashboard.
+Paste the command on a supported Linux server.
+It installs under a dedicated service account and connects to your dashboard.

 Deploy and Operate